TrySpaceOrg/TrySpaceOrg.github.io/docs/about.md

 # About TrySpace

-TrySpace is a space software and systems engineering company founded to accelerate space mission development through open-source tools, software digital twins, and mission-first engineering.
+TrySpace is a space software and systems design company founded to accelerate space mission development through open-source tools, software digital twins, and a mission-first approach.

 ## Mission & Philosophy